 Thick Film Resistor Manufacturing

-Thick film resistors are manufactured by depositing resistance film patterns onto a flat substrate (usually Alumina).
-After firing the patterned substrate at high temperature the resistor pattern may be modified (abraded) to deliver the required resistor value.
+A resistance film pattern is deposited onto a flat substrate (usually Alumina).
+After firing the patterned substrate at high temperature the resistor pattern is modified (abraded) to deliver the required resistor value.
 Finally, a coating is often added for environmental protection.

-The resistive paste consisting of a mixture of metal oxides, a carrier and a binder is applied to the substrate usually by a screen printing type process.
+The resistive paste consisting of a mixture of metal oxides, a carrier and a binder is applied to the substrate using a screen printing process.
 The carrier consists of organic solvents and holds the resistor pattern (metal oxides).
 The binder consists of a glassy frit.
 Its purpose is to hold the resistor material in place post firing.

-The resistive pattern is printed onto a substrate at high temperature ( typically 850 °C ).
+The paste is printed onto a substrate and then fired at high temperature ( typically 850 °C ).
 The carrier material burns off, the metal oxides combine to form the resistor film and the glassy frit melts to hold the resistor material in place.
-Resistive layers may be added sequentially to create the required resistance pattern and value.
+Resistive layers are added sequentially to create the required resistance pattern and value.

-Temperature effects and electrical and mechanical stresses can all impact on the performance of a resistor over time.
-They may impact on the resistor value or cause complete failure.
-Thick film resistor manufacturers select materials and modify the manufacturing method to address the particular demands of the application.
+Temperature effects and electrical and mechanical stresses can all impact the performance of a resistor over time.
+They may affect the resistor value or cause complete failure.

 Larger manufacturers tend to produce devices that are suitable for a wide range of applications.
-They therefore tend to ignore applications that have more extreme requirements.
-Specialist manufacturers operate in this space offering application specific thick film resistor devices that tend to be manufactured in low to medium volume.
+They tend to ignore applications that have more extreme requirements.
+Specialist manufacturers operate in this space.
+They offer application-specific thick film resistor devices manufactured in low to medium volume.